levicherrin/aws-web-hosting/README.md

 ![Kevin's Website](docs/kevinlegerwebsite.jpg)

-# AWS Static Website Introduction - ft.
-Kevin's Photography Gallery
+# Website Hosting in AWS - ft.
+Photography by Kevin Leger
-The goal of this project is to build a robust static website hosting architecture in AWS focusing on reliability, security, and automation.
-Kevin Leger is a professional photographer with a focus on wildlife photography who wants to share what he captures with the world.
-Please visit [kevinleger.com](https://kevinleger.com) to check out this project live.
+This repository contains blueprints to build robust static website hosting architectures in AWS with features such as continuous delivery, accelerated content delivery, a contact form backend, and more.

+To get started, review the architecture overview to decide on what features to implement then follow the deep dive guide or launch the appropriate CloudFormation template.

+Visit [kevinleger.com](https://kevinleger.com) to check out a live example.

-## Architecture
+## Architecture Overview
 ![Website Architecture](docs/Architecture.jpg)

 ### Architecture Descriptions ([link to AWS docs](https://docs.aws.amazon.com/))